Our City Our Health: is Bristol developing

-This public engagement project sought to pilot different creative ways in which the public, and particularly marginalised groups (children, the elderly, rural. low income, BAME), can contribute to urban decision-making.
-Working closely with a live research project, UPSTREAM, their science on health in cities informed both the artwork used and the conversations had with community groups and the wider public.
+Shape Our City, the public engagement arm of UPSTREAM, sought to pilot different creative ways in which the public, and particularly marginalised groups (children, the elderly, rural. low income, BAME), can contribute to urban decision-making.
+Working closely with the researchers, Shape Our City was able to use the latest science on health in cities to inform both the artwork used and the conversations had with community groups and the wider public.
 We wanted to understand: What does healthy urban development mean to them?
 What their perceived role is in the decision making process?
 And what actions, if any, can they take to affect change?

 Together with artists and Bristol-based community organisations, the creative process was partly co-designed to encourage various degrees of public involvement.